simon-tannai/docker-nodejs/README.md

 `docker images`

 ## Create a container
-`docker run -it --name "testnodejs" nodejs`
+`docker run -it --name "nodejsboilerplate" nodejs`

 ### Create a container with a shared volume
-`docker run --name "testnodejs" -it -p 3000:8080 -v /PATH/IN/HOST:/PATH/IN/CONTAINER nodejs`
+`docker run --name "nodejsboilerplate" -it -p 3000:8080 -v /PATH/IN/HOST:/WORK nodejs`

 ## List all containers
 `docker ps --all`